-Another song of Elton's, "All The Nasties", released on 1971's Madman Across The Water, is, according to lyricist Bernie Taupin, both a Take That to Elton's critics, and a rumination on whether the general public would reject Elton over his homosexuality.
-Elton would come out, albeit as bisexual, in 1976, at the height of his career.
+Another song of Elton's, "All The Nasties", released on 1971's Madman Across The Water, is, according to lyricist Bernie Taupin, both a Take That! to Elton's critics, and a rumination on whether the general public would reject Elton over his homosexuality.
+Elton would come out — albeit as bisexual — at the height of his career.
 The backlash he would receive over his sexuality would severely damage his career until the release of 1983's Too Low For Zero album, and even then, he would not enjoy quite the level of success he had in the 1970s.

 The final song on Elton's 1986 Leather Jackets album, recorded at the height of his drug, alcohol and bulimic issues, is a lugubrious ballad titled "I Fall Apart".

-A verse in Queen's 1989 album, The Miracle, called "Khashoggi's Ship", contains the lines "I'm in pretty good shape" and "No one stops my party".
-Freddie Mercury secretly (but knowingly) was dying of AIDS at the time.
+A verse in the 1989 album The Miracle, called "Khashoggi's Ship", contains the lines "I'm in pretty good shape" and "No one stops my party".

 The Miracle was so called as it was "a miracle" it was finished as Freddie was so ill.